 Here are a few of our favorites:

-1. Create an interactive library: Have students record audio or video reviews of the books they’ve read, and create a QR code linking to their review, as librarian Jennifer LaGarde aka “Library Girl” suggests.
+1. Create an interactive library: Have students record audio or video reviews of the books they’ve read, and create a QR code linking to their review.
 Attach the code directly to the book so other students can read their peers’ reviews before checking it out of the class library.
 LaGarde says the books in her library with QR codes get approximately 40 percent more attention than those without.